RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Analysis of the Results

 \subsubsection{\textbf{RQ\textsubscript{1.2}} - Requirements Generation}

-Our evaluation of \textsc{RECOVER} involved analyzing a total of 57 conversation turns.
-Initially, the model classified 62 turns as containing requirements.
-However, upon examination, we found that in 6 of these instances, none of the participants were able to identify any requirements, contrary to the \textsc{RECOVER}'s prediction.
-This suggests that these 6 turns were not deemed relevant for the involved practitioners.
+\revised{Initially, the model classified 62 turns as containing requirements.
+Interestingly, \textsc{RECOVER} primarily extracted functional requirements, which accounted for 88\% of the total requirements generated by the approach.
+However, in 12\% of the total extracted requirements, \textsc{RECOVER} was also able to identify non-functional requirements when they were explicitly discussed by stakeholders.
+This is given by the design of the prompt employed in Step \#3: \textsc{RECOVER} was designed to extract system features explicitly discussed in conversations, avoiding the inference of non-functional requirements to prevent hallucinations.
+For example, our approach successfully identified NFRs like system scalability when discussed but did not infer them otherwise, confirming that its ability to capture NFRs depends on stakeholder input rather than model-driven assumptions.
+For the sake of brevity, we included an analysis of the NFRs elicited in our online appendix \cite{appendix}.}

+\revised{A manual inspection revealed that 5 of these were misidentified, as they consisted of generic or filler utterances (e.g., 'All right, okay.' or 'Okay.
+Okay.
+Um.').
+These turns were excluded from further evaluation, leaving 57 turns for expert review.
+Among these, 6 turns were determined by all experts to contain no requirements, contrary to RECOVER’s prediction.
+As a result, a total of 51 conversation turns were recognized as containing requirement-relevant information by both RECOVER and at least one expert.}

 After accounting for these inaccuracies, the remaining 51 turns (84\% of the original 62) were validated by the experts, who successfully elicited requirements from them.
-This finding reinforces our results for \textbf{RQ\textsubscript{1.1}}, highlighting the model's general effectiveness while also identifying areas for improvement.
-For the remaining 51 turns, participants' recognition of requirements was distributed as follows:
+This finding reinforces our results for \textbf{RQ\textsubscript{1.1}}, highlighting the model's general effectiveness while also identifying areas for improvement. \revised{We categorized the remaining 51 turns into four groups based on the number of experts who were able to recognize in them potential requirements.
+Particularly, participants' recognition of requirements was distributed as follows:}